midi79/number_battle/README.md

 # React Number Battle Game
-Two players battle with numbers; each player should generate four-digit numbers and compare them.
+Two players battle with numbers; each player should generate four-digit numbers and compare them. <br>
+ * This source is the origin of other branches

 ## Screenshot